tiprankstipranks

 Employment / Personnel - Risk 2

-Labor disputes could disrupt our operations and adversely affect our business, financial condition or results of operations
+Labor disputes could disrupt our operations and adversely affect our business, financial condition or results of operations.

 Tech & Innovation

-Total Risks: 1/20 (5%)Below Sector Average
+Total Risks: 1/42 (2%)Below Sector Average

-Cyber Security1 | 5.0%
+Cyber Security1 | 2.4%

 Cyber Security - Risk 1

-Disruptions or failures of, or attacks on, our or our service providers' networks, information systems and other technologies could result in the disclosure of business or personal information, disruption of our businesses, damage to our brands and reputation, and legal exposure and financial losses
+Disruptions or failures of, or attacks on, our or our service providers' networks, information systems and other technologies could result in the disclosure of business or personal information, disruption of our businesses, damage to our brands and reputation, and legal exposure and financial losses.

 Macro & Political

-Total Risks: 1/20 (5%)Below Sector Average
+Total Risks: 1/42 (2%)Below Sector Average

-Economy & Political Environment1 | 5.0%
+Economy & Political Environment1 | 2.4%

 Economy & Political Environment - Risk 1

-Economic and political conditions in the U.S. and around the world could have an adverse effect on our business, financial condition or results of operations
+Economic and political conditions in the U.S. and around the world could have an adverse effect on our business, financial condition or results of operations.

 Our businesses operate and have audiences, customers and partners worldwide.
 Accordingly, the economic conditions in the U.S. and around the world affect a number of aspects of our businesses.
 The global financial markets have experienced significant recent volatility, marked by declining economic growth, diminished liquidity and availability of credit, declines in consumer confidence, significant concerns about increasing and persistently high inflation and uncertainty about economic stability.
 The global financial markets have also been adversely affected by current geopolitical events.
 There can be no assurance further deterioration in credit and financial markets and confidence in economic conditions will not occur.
 Volatility and weakness in the capital markets, the tightening of credit markets or additional decreases in our debt ratings could adversely affect our ability to obtain cost-effective financing.
-Increasing inflation in the U.S. raises our costs for labor and services and other costs required to operate our business.
-Economic conditions in each market (such as current high inflation or global supply chain issues) can also impact our audience's discretionary spending and therefore their willingness to access our content, as well as the businesses of our partners who purchase advertising from us, causing them to reduce their spending.
+Increasing inflation in the U.S. over the past several years has raised our costs for labor and services and other costs required to operate our businesses.
+Economic conditions in each market can also impact our audience's discretionary spending and therefore their willingness to access our content, as well as the businesses of our partners who purchase advertising from us, causing them to reduce their spending.
 We may also be subject to longer payment cycles.
 In addition, foreign currency fluctuations have impacted, and may continue to impact, revenues and expenses of our international operations and expose us to foreign currency exchange rate risk.
-We may also be impacted by broader supply chain delays.
-Our businesses are also exposed to certain political risks inherent in conducting a global business, including retaliatory actions by governments reacting to changes in the U.S. and other countries, including in connection with trade negotiations; issues related to the presence of corruption in certain markets and enforcement of anticorruption laws and regulations; increased risk of political instability in some markets as well as conflict and sanctions preventing us from accessing those markets; escalating trade, immigration and nuclear disputes; wars, acts of terrorism or other hostilities; and other political, economic or other uncertainties.
-These political and economic risks could create instability in any of the markets where our businesses generate revenues, which could result in a reduction of revenue or loss of investment that adversely affects our businesses, financial condition or results of operations.
+Our business can also be impacted by political conditions in the U.S, including in connection with changes in government leadership and corresponding shifts in political policies and priorities at the federal, state and local level.
+We are also exposed to political risks inherent in conducting a global business such as retaliatory actions by governments reacting to changes in the U.S. and other countries, including in connection with trade negotiations and the potential imposition of tariffs; issues related to the presence of corruption in certain markets and enforcement of anticorruption laws and regulations; increased risk of political instability in some markets as well as conflict and sanctions preventing us from accessing those markets; escalating trade, immigration and nuclear disputes; wars, acts of terrorism or other hostilities; and other political, economic or other uncertainties.
+These economic and political risks could create instability in any of the markets where our businesses generate revenues, which could result in a reduction of revenue or loss of investment that adversely affects our business, financial condition or results of operations.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.